 Individual users should avoid storing sensitive information in obvious clouds such as Dropbox, SkyDrive and Google Drive.
 Notably, always use the secure https:// SSL protocol when traversing the web.
 Many website support the secure protocol (https://) but a majority will only use it on request.
 Https protocol ensures that communication between your browser and the website is encrypted.
 So as a common rule, never enter your private information on websites that do not supports Https:// security standard.
 More importantly, hardening your browsers to make it more resilient to security and Privacy issues is sure way to ward of spy agencies.
-Visit SSL labs website for more information on web encryption.

 Disable web tracking from Your Browser

 Ever wondered why tailored shopping ads seem to follow you on every website months after Black Friday?
 Well it’s because of web tracking.
 Every time you visit a new website, you leave behind a trail of digital footprints that are easily connected to tell so much about you.
-In the past Verizon Wireless and AT$T have be criticized for using super cookies to spy on Internet users for the purposes of targeting Ads.
+In the past Verizon Wireless and AT&T have be criticized for using super cookies to spy on Internet users for the purposes of targeting Ads.
 Other adverting networks and hopeful the NSA are also watching your every keystroke.

 To avoid web tracking, go to your browser setting and disable third party cookies from being loaded on your current webpage.
 Secondly, search the web privately by activating the private mode in your browser.
 For Chrome users, accessing the web in incognito mode prevents Google from saving your search logs.
 Alternatively use browser extensions such as Ghostery, which will prevent ad agencies and search engines from tracking your webpages.
-Click here for more browsers extensions that will boost your online privacy.

 Secure all your Communication